simonpangan/my-portfolio/Portfolio/projects/inflow.md

 - **Lead Backend Developer** : Lead the backend development, ensuring a robust and efficient system.
 - **Team Coordination** : Managed the team's collaboration by assigning tasks and overseeing progress to achieve project milestones.
-- **Module Integration**: Integrated my work with contributions from my groupmates, creating a cohesive and functional system.
+- **Module Integration**: Integrated my work with contributions from my group mates using Git and Github, creating a cohesive and functional system.

 ## GitHub Repository